Warlingham: Sport

 Warlingham has a Non-League football club Warlingham F.C.
 Warlingham Sports Club dates back to 1856 and incorporates Warlingham Squash and Racketball Club, Warlingham Cricket Club, and Warlingham Tennis Club, all of which are very active.

 Warlingham is also home to Warlingham Rugby Football Club, which was founded in 1922.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

-The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
-The proportion who owned their home with a loan compares to the regional average of 32.5%.
+The proportion of households in the civil parish who own their home outright compares to the regional average of 35.1%.
+The proportion who own their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).